 If you’ve played Hanabi, you’ll love Letter Jam.
 “It is such an interesting game and so many interesting ways to play around with the rules once you know how to play,” Woolsey says.

-Parks Board Game - a Family and Strategy Game About National Parks by Keymaster Games
+Parks Board Game, a Family and Strategy Game About Hiking, Visiting National Parks, and Making Memories by Keymaster

 Good for: Nature lovers

 “Gorgeous and fun to play,” says Jackson-Phelps.
 “It’s easy to teach and easy to learn,” adds Woolsey.
 Who wouldn’t love a game about hiking through America’s national parks, featuring art designed to support and celebrate the U.S. National Park system?

 In this game, players hiking along trails collect gear, take photos and eat snacks over the course of four rounds (“seasons”).
 Each season, the trails change and grow longer.
 The goal is to visit as many National Parks as possible, as symbolized by beautifully illustrated cards depicting each of the country’s parks.
 The high production quality (metal tokens!
 Cute little wooden animal pieces!) won over our interviewees as did the fact that a portion of sales every year will go to the National Park Service.

 Ankama Draftosaurus - Bringing The Jurassic Era Alive- in Draftosaurus, Your Goal is to Have The Dino Park Most Likely to Attract Visitors, Family Fun Drafting Game, for 2 to 5 Players, Ages 8 and Up